kamidar/research/README.md

 - Organize work on the project.
 - Present obtained results.

-## Repository structure
+## Repository Structure

-The content of this repository are separated in two folders:
+The content of this repository is structured as follows:

-- `share/` contains all the shared stuff.
-Anything you add here should be part of a pull requests against the main repository.
+- `ideas/` contains all idea proposals as markdown files (see below for more details).
 - `local/` is for personal use and should only be pushed to your fork.
 Use it for prototyping, notes or whatever.
-If it makes sense you can move files over to `share/` and open a pull request.
-Therefore it is recommended to keep a folder structure similar to the one under `share/`.
+If it makes sense you can move files over to other folders and open a pull request.
+Therefore it is recommended to keep a folder structure similar to the root directory.

-## Proposing ideas
+## Proposing Ideas

-To propose an idea you need to create a document in the folder `share/ideas/` containing basic info:
+To propose an idea you need to create a document in the folder `ideas/` containing basic info:

 - short description of the idea